furkanunsalan/furkanunsalan.dev/README.md

 $ npm run dev
 ```

-Navigate to `http://localhost:3000` in your browser to see the developement server.
+Navigate to `http://localhost:3000` in your browser to see the development server.

 ### Environment Variables